Keshaunj/Project-2/planning.md

 ### Day 2

--Implement sign in functionality with sessions
+- Implement sign in functionality with sessions
--Sign the user in
+- Sign the user in
--Implement sign out functionality by deleting a session -Sign the user out
+- Implement sign out functionality by deleting a session
+- Sign the user out
--Working on CRUD routes
+- Working on CRUD routes
--Building ejs files to create index, new, show, edit views -Creating nav links in partials folder
--Styling the application

 ### Day 3
--working on edit routes
--building a form for a new Car data entries
--work on application of the second model in the show.ejs
+- Building ejs files to create index, new, show, edit views
+- Creating nav links in partials folder
+- Styling the application

 ### Day 4
+- working on edit routes
+- building a form for a new Car data entries
+- work on application of the second model in the show.ejs

 ### Day 5